Eddie Crowder

 Eddie Crowder (August 26, 1931 – September 9, 2008) was an American football player and coach.
 He was an All-American quarterback (QB) and safety at the University of Oklahoma (OU) in the early 1950s and a successful head coach and athletic director (AD) at the University of Colorado (CU) in the 1960s and 1970s.

 He is quoted as saying "Life is boring for someone trying to achieve greatness."

-Early years
+Early life

 Born in Arkansas City, Kansas, Crowder was raised in Muskogee, Oklahoma.
 He played quarterback at Muskogee Central High School and won the state championship in 1948.